Sealing walls and ceilings in a healthy house

 á Pre-cut the Tu-Tuff pieces before mounting them.
 A T-square helps in making the ends be cut straight.

-á Roll the Tu-Tuff out over the wet wheat paste.
+á Roll the Tu-Tuff out over the wet paste.
 Use the smoothing tools to remove excess paste, and make it as smooth as possible.

 á The unavoidable small kinks at the edges can be cut with a sharp knife or razor blade.